moderngl/moderngl-window/README.md

   This can save users a lot of time and is often more difficult than most people imagine it to be.
 * Easily create a window for ModernGL using Pyglet, PySide2, GLFW, SDL2, PyQt5
-  or tkinter supporing window, keyboard and mouse controls.
+  or tkinter supporting a wide range of window, keyboard and mouse events.
   These events are unified into a single system so your project can work with any window.
 * Load 2D textures and texture arrays
 * Load shaders as single or multiple `glsl` files
 * Load objects/scenes from wavefront/obj, GLTF 2.0 or STL